 If you are trying to figure out how much oil you will need to heat your home, you should first consider what kind of fuel you will be using to heat your home.
 If you use wood or coal, you need less oil than if you use natural gas or propane.
 If you use electricity, you will need more oil than if you use solar power or wind energy.

 You also need to consider what kind of fuel you will be using to run your furnace.
 If you will be running a gas furnace, you will need less oil than if you will be using an electric furnace.
 If you use natural gas or propane, you will need more oil than if you use electricity.
 You will also need more oil if you are planning to run your furnace with electricity.
+You can always speak to a professional whether it’s for residential or commercial hvac purposes, so you are fully prepared for how to look after a furnace.

 A gas furnace can heat a larger area.
 This means that it will need more oil to operate than if you plan to use an electric furnace.
 You may also have to run the gas furnace more often.
 This is not to say that an electric furnace will not heat your home in the winter, but it is difficult to keep it running efficiently in the winter when you need it most.